PolarTerrestrialEnvironmentalSystems/Functional_GAP_pipelines/README.md

 Run : ```step5.3_salmon_merge.sl```

-Description : Run python_scripts/fix_merge_len.py to fix the 'ProkGAP_all_lake_lama_gene_quant.raw.count.qf' and 'ProkGAP_all_lake_lama_gene_quant.raw.count.len'
+Description : Run python_scripts/fix_merge_len.py to fix the 'ProkGAP_all_lake_lama_gene_quant.raw.count.qf' and 'ProkGAP_all_lake_lama_gene_quant.raw.count.len'.
+Note that fix_merge_len.py script should move to the out.salmon_merged_paired directory and run it.

 Run : ```python_scripts/fix_merge_len.py```

 Description : To calculate the normalized gene count (NGC) over samples using raw counts, we used custom python script.
+Note that ngs_calculation.py script should move to the out.salmon_merged_paired directory and run it.

 Input : ```prokGAP_all_lake_lama_gene_quant.raw.count.len```